Engine turning: Documents

 Engravings produced by engine turning are often incorporated into the design of bank notes, and other high-value documents, to make counterfeiting difficult.
 The resulting graphics are called guillochés.

 Firearms

-Engine turning is also used on various firearm components to prevent corrosion by holding traces of oil and lubricants on the surface, in turn to a polished surface resulting in a smooth operation.
+Perlage engine turning is also used on various firearm components to prevent corrosion by holding traces of oil and lubricants on the surface, in turn to a polished surface resulting in a smooth operation.

+Watchmaking

+Guilloché and perlage are traditional techniques used in have been used in the watch-making.